Skip to main content

 The Verdict

 Ponte Pietra earns its Michelin Plate recognition and its position at €€ is fair for what you get.
-The setting works as an asset rather than a distraction, and the combination of regional cooking with creative intent and a well-curated wine list makes it a sound choice for food-first visitors to Verona.
-Book it for a weeknight dinner in shoulder season, request a balcony seat if the weather allows, and treat it as a proper meal rather than a scenic stop.
+The setting works as an asset rather than a distraction, the combination of regional cooking with creative intent and a well-curated wine list makes it a sound choice for food-first visitors to Verona.
+Book it for a weeknight dinner in shoulder season, request a balcony seat if the weather allows, treat it as a proper meal rather than a scenic stop.
 That's when it delivers.

 FAQ